microsoft/rushjs.io-website/pages/configs/environment_vars.md

 Use `RUSH_GLOBAL_FOLDER` to specify a different folder path.
 This is useful for example if a Windows group policy forbids executing scripts installed in a user's home directory.

+## RUSH_INVOKED_FOLDER

+When Rush executes shell scripts, it sometimes changes the working directory to be a project folder or the repository root folder.
+The original working directory (where the Rush command was invoked) is assigned to the the child process's `RUSH_INVOKED_FOLDER` environment variable, in case it is needed by the script.
+The `RUSH_INVOKED_FOLDER` variable is the same idea as the `INIT_CWD` variable that package managers assign when they execute lifecycle scripts.

 ## RUSH_PARALLELISM

 Specifies the maximum number of concurrent processes to launch during a build.